Operabase

 Operabase is an online global database for audiences and professionals.
 It lists details on opera performances, opera houses and companies, and performers as well as their agents.
 It was founded in 1996 by English software engineer and opera lover Mike Gibb.
 Initially a hobby site, it became his full-time occupation after three years.
 Opera magazine describes the Operabase website as "the most comprehensive source of data on operatic activity".
 Gibb sold Operabase to Truelinked in 2018.
 The company was then bought by Arts Consolidated (headquartered in Denmark) and relaunched in 2021.
-The management team is led by Ulrike Köstinger (Chief Executive Officer) and other members of the management team are Bharani Setlur (Chief Product Officer), Trine Guldmann (Chief Finance Officer) and Peter Palludan (Chief Technology Officer).
+In September 2026, Arts Consolidated ApS's Operabase was acquired by Events.com, a US-based events-technology company, though it continues to be operated from Copenhagen.
+The management team is led by Bharani Vasudev Setlur (Chief Executive Officer), who succeeded Ulrike Köstinger in September 2026; other members of the management team include Peter Palludan (Chief Technology Officer).

 History

 Early expansion

 By its tenth anniversary, in 2006, the site received "about 10,000 visitors a day to the public site, who look at over four million pages a month between them.
 Of these, fewer than half use English, 17% use German, 12% Italian, 10% French, 9% Spanish."
 In autumn of that year the British magazine Opera Now reported that "Operabase has taken on the Herculean task of making [the site] available to every European Union citizen in their own language – not only the 21 (as at January 2007) official languages of the EU, but Catalan, Icelandic and Norwegian as well."
 As of November 2012, the free public area of the site is available in 22 languages, and includes 37,000 performances, 40,000 artists, 700 opera companies, festivals and theatres, and the contact details and rosters of 400 artist managers.

 Seven years after the public site was launched, a professional site followed and within three years, "200 opera houses from the Met to La Scala" were subscribers.
 The initial service offering for the 750 euro annual subscription fee had increased artist information and an opera casting tool.
 The casting tool was used for researching singers for a given role, but was particularly valued for finding replacement singers when there were emergency cancellations.
 The tool could not only put forward the names of all of the singers who had sung that role, but the artist schedules could be used to find if they were available, and the artists management and contact information could be used to make contact.